Last Updated on March 30, 2024

 While there are many positive sides to gap funding, there are also negative aspects that you should be aware of when considering whether or not it is right for you.

-Because of gap funding’s short-term nature, it makes it more beneficial for investors juggling multiple projects at once, and less ideal for those who are attempting a single fix-and-flip.
+Gap funding’s short-term nature makes it more beneficial for investors juggling multiple projects at once and less ideal for those who are attempting a single fix-and-flip.
 The additional costs are generally meant to meet the needs of those who intend to flip a large number of properties simultaneously.
 In most cases, the cost of a gap loan probably isn’t worth taking on if you only plan on flipping one property at a time.

 Gap funding also consists of increased rates.
 Because of the increased risk put on lenders, borrowers are expected to pay more interest.
 Usually, the rate is much higher than your average private or hard money loan.